Offlinedocs.ai

 You don't need to manually download every MD file from GitHub.

-That’s what OfflineDocs is for:
+That's what an offline documentation generator like OfflineDocs is for:

-- Paste the doc URL
+• Paste the doc URL

-- Choose the sections or whole site
+• Choose the sections or whole site

-- Get a fast, clean, PDF copy
+• Get a fast, clean, PDF copy

-- Boom — you’re ready for airplane mode
+• Boom — you’re ready for airplane mode

 TL;DR